Best lookouts Blue Mountains | The 9 amazing lookouts in Blue Mountains

 Lincoln Rock lookout offers scenic views over the Jamison Valley nature reserves, as well as a great spot for an amazing Instagram photo opportunity.
 Located at the end of Little Switzerland Dr, this lookout doesn’t have a safety barrier on the edge.
 So, avoid getting closer to the edge of the lookout.

 History – Initially this lookout called the Flat Rock, however, it was renamed in 2013 to the honour of a great Australian mountaineer lived in Wentworth falls by the name of Lincoln Hall.

 Best Lookouts Blue Mountains – lower region

 Mount Portal Lookout

-This lookout affords panoramic views of Nepean river to Penrith area.
+This lookout affords panoramic views of the Nepean River to the Penrith area.
 If the stunning views of Mount Portal lookout aren’t enough, enjoy a hike to the Blue Mountains National park.
-Mount Portal is also a popular spot among adventure tourist for abseiling activities.
-To access to this lookout, you have to pay $8 at the gate entrance of the national park and it’s not a sealed road.
+Mount Portal is also a popular spot among adventure tourists for abseiling activities.
+To access this lookout, you have to pay $8 at the gate entrance of the national park and it’s not a sealed road.
 On a rainy day, the hill climb could be slippery and dangerous to tackle.

 Our article of amazing lookouts of Blue Mountains is over now.
 Perhaps you want to book a private tour from Sydney to Blue Mountains to explore these lookouts?
 Head to Sydney Top Tours page and book your favourite Sydney day tour.